bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 ### Thanks!

-If you have read thus far, thanks for taking the time and I hope there was something here that you found useful.
+Thanks for taking the time, and I hope you found something useful here.

 If you find this way of coding attractive, you may want to check [ClojureScript](https://github.com/clojure/clojurescript/wiki/Quick-Start) out.

+Special thanks to William Blasko(@wukkuan), Egg Syntax(@eggsyntax), Sean Omlor(@seanomlor), James Long(@jlongster) and Dominique Ferraton for reviewing this post.

 ### Links